johnnymatthews/simple-vim-scrolling/README.md

 ## Customization

-You can modify the `SCROLL_AMOUNT` constant in `page-navigator.js` to change how far each keypress scrolls the page.
+You can modify the following constants in `page-navigator.js` to customize the scrolling behavior:

+- `SCROLL_AMOUNT`: The distance to scroll with each keypress (in pixels)
+- `SCROLL_SPEED`: The interval between scroll steps when holding down a key (in milliseconds, lower = faster)

+Examples:
+- For faster scrolling when holding keys, decrease `SCROLL_SPEED` (default: 10ms)
+- For larger scroll steps, increase `SCROLL_AMOUNT` (default: 60px)

+## License

+MIT